Posts Tagged ‘Billy Graham’

 The photographer Cornell Capa died nearly five years ago in New York City on May 23, 2008.
 Capa valued his religious heritage and photographing religion.

 The Washington Post UNDER GOD by Julia Duin New Yorkers not so godless Big Apple is experiencing a faith revival The proposed mosque and Islamic center near Ground Zero is in the news again.
 Word is that differences between the project’s co-founders led to the diminished role of Imam Abdul Rauf – long the public face […]

 Religion was making a comeback.
 Name a religion and it had believers in the city, sometimes a lot of them.
-In our overview in New York Glory: religions in the city Anna Karpathakis and I concluded, “Conservative religions have found ways to thrive in New York City.”
-Despite my […]

 Op-Ed: Defeating the “Elijah Complex” in 1978.
 A Retrospective by Joe Battaglia of Renaissance Communications

 The decline of the evangelicals was peculiar to a fifty year period in the mid-20th Century within the city’s almost four hundred year history.
 Evangelicalism predominated in the 19th and early 20th Century.